FFmpeg/FFV1/ffv1.md

 ### In AVI File Format

 The Configuration Record extends the stream format chunk ("AVI ", "hdlr", "strl", "strf") with the ConfigurationRecord bitstream.
-See [AVI](#references) for more information about chunks.
+See [@AVI] for more information about chunks.

 `NumBytes` is defined as the size, in bytes, of the strf chunk indicated in the chunk header minus the size of the stream format structure.

 ### In ISO/IEC 14496-12 (MP4 File Format)

 The Configuration Record extends the sample description box ("moov", "trak", "mdia", "minf", "stbl", "stsd") with a "glbl" box which contains the ConfigurationRecord bitstream.
-See [ISO14496_12](#references) for more information about boxes.
+See [@ISO.14496-12.2015] for more information about boxes.

 `NumBytes` is defined as the size, in bytes, of the "glbl" box indicated in the box header minus the size of the box header.

 ### In NUT File Format

 The codec\_specific\_data element (in "stream_header" packet) contains the ConfigurationRecord bitstream.
-See [NUT](#references) for more information about elements.
+See [@NUT] for more information about elements.

 `NumBytes` is defined as the size, in bytes, of the codec\_specific\_data element as indicated in the "length" field of codec\_specific\_data